deepzS2/deepzBOT/README.md

 Currently the bot is maintained by a single contributor which is [Alan](https://github.com/deepzS2) and is hosted on [AWS EC2 instance](https://aws.amazon.com/pt/ec2/), but before it was hosted on [Heroku](https://www.heroku.com)!

 ## Features
+### Slash commands
 With the new versions of Discord, they created something amazing called [Slash commands](https://discordjs.guide/interactions/slash-commands.html) which gives the ability to the user of using commands with interactions like buttons, selects menus, etc. In this version of the BOT, it only uses slash commands implemented since it's so easy and funny to create and interact with the user now!

+### Decorators and dependency injection
+Using dependency injection in TypeScript is more difficult than i thought previously, after having experience with [.NET Framework](https://pt.wikipedia.org/wiki/.NET_Framework), dependency injection makes a lot easier to work with services, repositories inside a project.

 ## Stack
 - [MongoDB](https://www.mongodb.com)